MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-or-uninstall-language-packs-subscription.md

 > By default, the Microsoft PowerShell Help files are installed in English (en-us).
 To view these files in the same language as the operating system, install the language pack for the same language in which the operating system was installed.

-## Installing language packs on the SharePoint servers
+## Installing language packs on the sharepoint servers
 <a name="section4"> </a>

 Language packs are available as individual downloads (one download for each supported language).
 If you have a server farm environment and you are installing language packs to support multiple languages, you must install the language packs on each SharePoint server.